 Michael Byrnes grew up in West Orange, New Jersey.
 After high school he attended Montclair State University, moonlighting as a waiter and bartender until completing his Business Administration degree.
 After developing a successful insurance business he honed his creative writing skills.
 The result was his debut novel, The Sacred Bones (2007), a page-turning action thriller infused with science, religion, and history which was published in over twenty languages.
 Its sequel, The Sacred Blood, was published worldwide in 2009.
-Byrnes’ highly anticipated third novel, The Genesis Plague, publishes in 2010.
+Byrnes’ highly anticipated third novel, The Genesis Plague, was published in 2010.
 He lives in Florida with his wife and three children.

 For more information visit www.thesacredbones.com